CO2 Formulas

 List of CO2 formulas

-When you want to quantify the cost of transferring an amount of data through the internet you would need to measure at every hop of the packet and add up cost for routers, cables, tranmission towers etc.
+When you want to quantify the cost of transferring an amount of data through the internet you would need to measure at every hop of the packet and add up cost for routers, cables, transmission towers etc.

 Since this measurement data is not available a heuristic is used that estimates the cost of all this network equipment the data has to flow through based on the actual transferred amount of data in GB.